ludobar99/cybersecurityProject/README.md

 The application consists of three components:
 - A server (Apache Tomcat 10.0.13)
-- A client-side (Google Chrome browser)
+- A client-side (Google Chrome browser, Version > 105)
 - A MSSQL database (running in a Docker container)

 ## System Requirements